Q+A-Proposed nuclear deal between Iran and six world powers

 But Olli Heinonen, a nuclear expert at Harvard University and former chief inspector at the IAEA, questioned Obama’s suggestion that the timeline for Iran’s ability to produce a nuclear bomb would be pushed back months.
 With many centrifuges spinning in Iran, a weapons capability would inevitably remain.

-Heinonen said the six powers would most likely be buying weeks rather than months.
-To be effective, a permanent deal would have to reduce significantly the number of operational centrifuges in Iran, Heinonen told Reuters.

 Diplomats say that key sticking points are what to do with the Arak reactor - Iran does not want to give it up - and Tehran’s insistence that the six powers explicitly recognize its right to enrich uranium.
-The United States says that while countries may have a right to civilian nuclear energy, no state has an inherent right to have enrichment capabilities.
+The United States says no state has an inherent right to have enrichment capabilities.

+Iran’s Foreign Minister Mohammad Javad Zarif hinted at a possible way around this issue over the weekend - Iran could insist on its own right to enrich uranium without requiring others to explicitly recognize it.

 Iran has said it will not stop enrichment, although it has suggested it would be willing to limit it.
 It has also said it will not ship its uranium out of the country.